Secondment of foreign employees in France

 • Draft informational materials for seconded workers regarding applicable French labor laws during the assignment.

-• Enforce equal treatment with French employees (e.g., minimum wage, overtime, mandatory rest, paid leave, work conditions).
+• Ensuring equal treatment with French employees

-• Obtain A1 and secondment certificates.
+• Obtaining A1 certificates and secondment certificates

 • Ensure compliance with French laws specific to temporary work and secondments.